 “No, I’ve never seen it!”
 I replied breathlessly.
 “We HAVE to go, even if we only have half an hour before we need to get back on the road.”

-Colin nodded as he took the exit towards Buffalo, New York.
+Colin nodded as he took the exit towards Buffalo, New York (home of delicious Dinosaur BBQ).
 Baby Devi snored in approval from his dreamland in the back seat.

 To our delight, it was remarkably easy and inexpensive to do a rapid Niagara Falls tour from the American side.
 First, park in one of the many parking lots.
 We chose the one near the Hard Rock Cafe because it was closest to our target: the Observation Tower.
 Parking was about $10, which was annoying, but worth it for convenience, and balanced out by the low prices of everything else we did.